 Second, an exempt employee who was paid at Step 7 in the employee's pay range on June 28, 2003, under former Schedule E-1 and who continued to be so paid on June 29, 2003, must be paid in the corresponding pay range under Schedule E-1 for Step Seven Only.
-However, the employee generally will be paid under this schedule only for as long as the employee remains in the position the employee was in on July 1, 2003.
-The one exception is if the employee moves to a new position that is assigned to Pay Range 12 or above, in which event the employee's appointing authority has the discretion to assign the employee to be paid a salary or wage in that pay range under Schedule E-1 for Step Seven Only, so long as the appointing authority notifies the Director of Administrative Services in writing at the time of the appointment to the new position.
-Otherwise, if the employee moves to a new position where the employee is not eligible to receive a salary or wage under Schedule E1 for Step Seven Only, the employee cannot receive a salary or wage under the schedule in the new position or any other new position in the future.
+However, the employee generally will be paid under this schedule only for as long as the employee remains in the position the employee held on July 1, 2003.
+The one exception is if the employee moves to another position that is assigned to Pay Range 12 or above, in which event the employee's appointing authority has the discretion to assign the employee to be paid a salary or wage in that pay range under Schedule E-1 for Step Seven Only, so long as the appointing authority notifies the Director of Administrative Services in writing at the time of the appointment to that position.
+Otherwise, if the employee moves to another position, the employee cannot receive a salary or wage for that position or any other position in the future under Schedule E-1 for Step Seven Only.